dhoconno/nvd/README.md

 ### What Does NVD Do?

 NVD begins with one or more Illumina paired-end or Oxford Nanopore datasets.
-It can also evaluate datasets on NCBI SRA.
-The file integrity of these reads is checked and, in the case of Illumina datasets, paired-end sequences are interleaved and properly paired using the bbmap `repair.sh` tool.
+It can also evaluate datasets downloaded from NCBI SRA.
+In the case of Illumina datasets, paired-end sequences are interleaved and properly paired using the bbmap `repair.sh` tool before processing.

 These reads are the classified with the NCBI STAT tool, specifically the `aligns_to` command.
 A tax list containing the entire subtree of the virus families that infect humans is used for classification.
 This means that NVD is designed to find members of these virus families: